 Some states make it difficult for a simple LLC to change its members.
 Unless the operating agreement details how memberships are sold, it can be difficult to change ownership.
 This makes it complicated to sell the company and difficult to raise money.

 An LLC is a great starting point for a group of people who want to go into business together.
 If the business is successful, it can outgrow the LLC structure.
-The members can then dissolve the LLC and create a corporation.
+The members can then dissolve the LLC and create a corporation or use Business Divisions for the LLC.

 Most large corporations are C corporations, although the structure works for some small businesses as well.
 You have to look at the C corporation advantages and see if there are any features you need that simpler business structures don’t have.
 Registering and operating a C corporation can be expensive and it can be difficult to stay compliant with the regulations.